B-Hensley/B-Hensley/README.md

 ### Hi, I’m **Brenda Hensley**, cybersecurity nerd, Reign-fueled problem solver, and lifelong tech tinkerer.

 🔐 I break things to make them safer.
-🧑‍💻 LSR and Cyber Intern by day, CTF addict by night.
+🧑‍💻 LSR and Open-Source Security Lead by day, CTF addict by night.
 🎓 Advisory Board Member for the SCCTC IT/Cybersecurity Program.

 ---